 It will enable the viewer to experience a range of depth and light and contrast the tapestry offers.
 These remarkable effects are lost in mass-produced reproductions made of polyester or cotton in a workshop.

 However, even printed tapestries envoke a peculiar charm.

 The type of wrap made from tying the wool together tells the viewer when it was made.
 The thicker the wrap, the older the tapestry.
 The finer the thread, the newer the tapestry.

 In ancient Greece, as in other parts of Europe, weaving on a loom was a women's job, and Greek women told their cultures' stories through the artwork -- the sorts of themes others might impart while painting murals.

 Tapestries were used as decorative wall hangings to cover empty spaces of any length.
 They depicted mortal women and goddesses, including Athena, Aphrodite, and queen Penelope working with a loom.

 The most famous story told was the fates - or "moirai" as they are called.
 The moirai included three women or witches who used the spinner to measure and cut the thread of life between humans and the next world.

 The ancient tapestries have deteriorated, In France during the 14th century, tapestries were at their peak of production and admiration.
-Unfortunately, most were burnt and unraveled in order to save the gold thread that was woven into them and regarded as more important.
+Unfortunately, most were burnt and unraveled to save the gold thread that was woven into them and regarded as more important.

-Most of the old tapestries were destroyed over time, by natural causes, age wear, and war, leaving only a few and the new for people to admire.
+Most of the old tapestries were destroyed over time by natural causes, age wear, and war, leaving only a few and the new for people to admire.

 In modern times, tapestries have been taking on a new spin with updated techniques and styles.